fredbi/go-experiments/go-openapi/README.md

 This year (2025), the `go-openapi` initiative is 10 years old...

-This paper is about what has been painstakingly maintained over this period by a bunch of golang enthusiasts.
+This paper is about the go-openapi and go-swagger projects, which have been painstakingly maintained over this period by a bunch of golang enthusiasts.
 It reflects my personal views and these only, not the views of the community of maintainers.

 * https://github.com/go-openapi